Making The Daniel Project - pt 2

 The Daniel Project and Misinformation

-False: The Daniel Project television documentary was developed in 2001 and was finally produced by the end of 2010.
-The documentary promotional teaser-trailer was first shown at the Cannes Film Festival (from 2006) in a bid to attract an international distributor.
+False: The Daniel Project is a television documentary, its promotional trailer was first shown at the Cannes Film Festival (from 2006) in a bid to attract an international distributor.
 The film's message is simply to ask, "Are we here by chance or design and does the Biblical record hold information that claims to outline our beginning and end?" or put more simply Are we living in the "end times"?

-False: It is not a 'DVD' but a documentary made for TV ... however in a bid to attract an international distributor, a DVD (special directors cut) was allowed to be produced in small numbers by Studio Scotland, in accordance with the contract signed with Mercury Media International, to help promote the film within faith based groups since it highlighted biblical topics of importance.
+False: The production is not a 'DVD' but a documentary film made for TV.
+In accordance with the contract signed with Mercury Media International, Studio Scotland were allowed to self-finance a short run of DVDs to help promote the film within faith based groups since it highlighted biblical topics of importance.

 The actual film itself never became a commercial DVD sold by secular retailers.
-However, a leading DVD distribution outlet did want it but asked for it to be edited to suit a wider market and take out some of the 'religious' bits!
+However, a leading DVD distribution outlet did want it but asked for it to be edited to suit a wider market.
 This would have compromised the storyline and therefore the directors, Stewart and Deborah Menelaws refused which, in turn, caused the talks with Mercury Media International and the DVD distributor to break down.

-The limited edition DVD (special cut) version was financed solely by Stewart and Deborah Menelaws and Studio Scotland Ltd for which they would use any finances eventually recouped to make other language versions - a very expensive exercise - and giveaways for various Christian charities.
+The limited edition DVD (special cut) version was financed solely by Stewart and Deborah Menelaws and Studio Scotland Ltd which would include the production of DVDs in other language versions - a very expensive exercise - and giveaways for various Christian charities.

-There has been some serious misinformation regarding who wrote The Daniel Project.
-Misguided followers of one of the contributors interviewed for the film (James Aloysius Prasch junior k/a 'Jacob' Prasch) have erroneously promoted the documentary as something written and produced by Mr Prasch himself.
-This, of course, is a complete fallacy and wholly false.
-Mr Prasch was a contributor like all the others and came to Israel to be filmed on location whilst visiting his son there.
-While his inclusion was used to help carry the storyline, his actual script involvement was nil as he followed the arc developed by Stewart and Deborah who had done the same thing in their previous Bible prophecy film mentioned earlier.
+False: Misguided followers of one of the contributors interviewed for the film (James Aloysius Prasch who calls himself 'Jacob' Prasch) have erroneously promoted the documentary as something written and produced by Mr Prasch himself.
+This, of course, is false.
+Mr Prasch was a contributor and came to Israel to be filmed on location whilst visiting his son there.
+Production records are clear regarding the producers and writers which is a legal requirement.
+That is Stewart and Deborah Menelaws.

 Film and television production is a regulated industry that requires a full record of production content and includes release forms, various contract agreements and licenses, permits, insurance, clearances and financial information.
 Studio Scotland Ltd has a complete record from development through to final edit and production delivery masters.
 Under no circumstances was any third party involved in the writing of this documentary.

-The Daniel Project was made to make money
+The Daniel Project was only made to make money (True or False)